enekocamara/enekocamara/README.md

 ### [Graphics Library](https://github.com/enekocamara/Syris) (Work in progress)
 A c++23 graphics library that abstracts opengl (vulkan in the future) to make simple graphics application faster.
 Its mainly for learning purposes and personal use only.
 ### [Build/Dependency manager](https://github.com/enekocamara/core) (Work in progress)
-A build/dependency manager to manage personal projects faster and simpler.
+A build/dependency manager for c++.
 Its a terminal application written in rust that generates CMakeLists files for building and manages dependencies with github or curl.
 The project structure is described using yaml.
 All the dependencies are stored per project similar to node_modules.
-Im using it to build/manage the graphics library and also start new projects that use it as a dependency.
+Im using it to build/manage Syris  and  new projects.
 ### [Pong Web Page](https://github.com/ualcibar/trancendence) (Finished mid 2024)
 A web page that lets users play local/multiplayer pong games, lets them register/login with custom nickname and profile pictures, TFA, have friends/blocked_users, global and private chats, matchmaking history and a few other features.
 The project consisted of angular for frontend, and for the backend we used docker with containers that run django, postgres and nginx.
 We did it between 4 people.